department-of-veterans-affairs/va.gov-team/platform/working-with-vsp/vsp-collaboration-cycle/touchpoint-staging-review.md

 - List of known issues (with links to tickets when applicable)
 - Please provide these artifacts at least **4 days before the scheduled review meeting**.

-VSP brings:
+Platform brings:

 - Feedback on the artifacts from the following practice areas: design, accessibility, content, QA, I/A (and optional: product, analytics, engineering).

 ## What is the outcome of this touchpoint?
-VSP reviewers document their feedback in a GitHub ticket.
-VSP will escalate critical issues if necessary to ensure they are addressed prior to launch.
-VSP will identify launch-blocking accessibility issues and provide assistance, if requested, in getting issues resolved.
+Platform reviewers document their feedback in a GitHub ticket.
+Platform will escalate critical issues if necessary to ensure they are addressed prior to launch.
+We'll identify launch-blocking accessibility issues and provide assistance, if requested, in getting issues resolved.